troldal/OpenXLSX/README.md

 #target_link_libraries(MyProject OpenXLSX-static)
 ```

-Using the above, you should be able to compile and run the following code:
+Using the above, you should be able to compile and run the following code, which will generate a new Excel file
+named 'Spreadsheet.xlsx':

 ```cpp
 #include <OpenXLSX.hpp>